QED-92/cyber-security/modules/sqlmap/sqlmap.md

 At default settings (--risk=1 --level=1), SQLmap generates 72 payloads per parameter.
 At maximum settings (--risk=3 --level=5), this increases to 7865 payloads.

-High values are recommended when testing authentication mechanisms:
+High values are often required when testing authentication mechanisms.
+But keep in mind that high **--risk** and **--level** values significantly increase noise and the likelihood of detection:

 ```bash
 sqlmap -r req.txt --risk=3 --level=5 --batch -v